mufana/mufana.github.io/_posts/2017-08-16-Automating-WSUS.md

 ### Jason the 13th

-An other key aspect of my scripting is that is must be easy to maintain.
-Or; easy to add/remove application chains for someone with little or no knowledge of PowerShell.
+Another key aspect is that the scripts must be easy to maintain.
+Or; easy to add/remove application chains for someone with little or no PowerShell knowledge.
 Therefore, I decided to setup a json data file that holds all relevant data.
 I.o.
 Servernames, application specific services, Domain names... and so on.

 _For the following examples I use a chain called Tosca._